Dave Pine: 2002 California State Assembly election

+In 2002, Pine ran for the California's 19th State Assembly district, and poured more than $762,000 of his own money into his campaign.
 Pine called for campaign finance reforms including public campaign financing and for campaign donations under $1000 to be tax-deductible.
 His campaign was mostly self-financed.
-Pine criticized opponent Gina Papan for accepting a $365,000 campaign contribution from her father Lou Papan, which included $17,500 from tobacco companies, $1,500 from accounting firm Arthur Andersen, and $750 from former energy giant Enron.
+Pine criticized opponent Gina Papan for accepting a $365,000 campaign contribution from her father Lou Papan.
 Despite outspending each of his opponents, Pine finished a distant 3rd place with just 19% of the vote.
-This comes out to roughly $98 spent per vote received.
-South San Francisco Mayor Gene Mullin ended up winning the Democratic nomination, and went on to win the election with 63% of the vote in the heavily Democratic district.